 Introduction to CDC Motorbike Practical Lesson 7

-Continue to stay in this lane and be prepared to filter to the leftmost lane after you ride past a bus stop.
+Big Junction Continue to stay in this lane and be prepared to filter to the leftmost lane after you ride past a bus stop.
 At this point, you have completed half of route 1.
 You will be riding straight and be prepared to slowly filter until you are at the second rightmost lane as you will be preparing to turn right in a large junction.
-In the large junction, the traffic light is with 3 arrows.
-This means that you cannot inch out and have to wait behind the stop line when the traffic is green.
+In the large junction, the traffic light is with 1 arrows.
+This means that you inch out and have to wait in the right turn pocket.
 The duration of the green arrow is around 7 – 8 cars.
 So if you are behind 7 – 8 cars, then you can be prepared to ride slowly so that you can stop smoothly when the arrow turn orange.
 Please do not beat the orange arrow.

 Back to CDC